Liaison office is a type of entity which has structural differences both from a company and branch office of a foreign company.

 The application file must include the following documents:

-Please kindly note that the documents issued abroad must either be apostilled or if the country where the parent company is domiciled is not a party to the Apostille Convention, attested by the Turkish consulate in that country.
-Such documents must also be officially translated and notarized in Turkey.
+It should be noted that the documents issued abroad must either be apostilled or if the country where the parent company is domiciled is not a party to the Apostille Convention, attested by the Turkish consulate in that country.
+Such documents must also be officially translated and notarized in Türkiye.

 In case the parent company is operating in one of the certain industries that have specific regulation, such as banking, capital markets, insurance, etc., the general directorate may consult relevant governmental bodies before granting the permit for the liaison office.

 In order to be granted a permit for the liaison office, the parent company should in most cases be operational for at least one year.
-So a recently founded company’s application to establish a liaison office in Turkey will most probably be rejected.
+Therefore, a recently founded company’s application to establish a liaison office in Türkiye will most probably be rejected.

 The initial permit for the liaison offices is issued for a period of three years at most.